EUDAT-B2SAFE/B2SAFE-DPM/web/README.md

 You can supply the input parameters via config file using the '-c' option (see the 'Config File Schema' section for the structure of the file).
-The script will create the python virtual environment for the REST API, the databases for the DPM and assemble the web pages.
+The script will create the databases for the DPM and assemble the web pages and cgi scripts.

-5. Once script has completed you will need to copy the 'html', 'cgi' directories under the 'deploy' directory to those that map to the corresponding URI.
+5. Once the script has completed you will need to copy the 'html', 'cgi' directories under the 'deploy' directory to those that map to the corresponding URI.
 NOTE: the wsgi directory does not need to be copied.
 This directory and its contents will be removed from future releases.